-ZORBO: Lucky, you have to learn to fly.
-It's what your mother wanted.
+ZORBO: Lucky, listen to me.
+You have to learn to fly...someday.
+I promised your mother.

 LUCKY: (Confused.)
 Even if I wanted to fly, who would teach me?
 You have no wings.
 You have powerful legs.
 You can leap from fence to rooftop.
 You have sharp, strong fangs and claws.
 You can cut down your enemy.
 You have soft paws.
 You can move through the shadows faster and quieter than any mouse.
 You have all these great things, except...no wings.